tegonal/minimalist/README.md

 Minimalist provides a configuration via `MinimalistConfig` which per default can be customised via `minimalist.properties`.
 This file needs to be available on your classpath.
 Typically, you put it in src/test/resources.
-Next to `minimalist.properties` which is intended to make project based adjustments, you can create a `minimalist.local.properties` which you should add on your git ignore list.
+Next to `minimalist.properties` which is intended to make project based adjustments (e.g. change `Miniamlist.defaultProfile` to `E2E`, see [profiles](#profiles)), you can create a `minimalist.local.properties` which you should add on your git ignore list.
 This file overwrites settings in `minimalist.properties` and is intended for personal adjustments and debugging.

 More documentation about the configuration will follow, in the meantime, take a look at the KDoc of MinimalistConfig.

+## Profiles

+Minimalist steers how many runs will result at maximum (if not limited by other factors such as `OrderedArgsGenerator.size`) by the profile definition in use (`MinimalistConfig.defaultProfile` is `Integration`) and the environment the test runs in (defined via `MinimalistConfig.activeEnv`).
+The active environment is determined from environment variables (GitHub and GitLab env vars), defaulting to `Local` if it cannot be deduced.

+See `MinimalistConfig.testProfiles` for what `maxArgs` are defined per default.

 # Code Documentation